genimarca/teaching_cnn_example/README.md

 The download or running of the code of this example is not recommended, because the development did not follow any development good practice recommendations.

+Due to the teaching and non-professional nature of the repository, the documentation is in Spanish.

 ## Disclaimer

 The authors of this code are not responsible of the damages that can produce the